-If we can help society increase insight and understanding into neurodivergence with the aid of non-judgemental language and acceptance of inter-personal differences, the mental and physical health burdens carried by many autistic women, and those with ADHD or related conditions may be diminished.
-It is essential that all clinicians are aware of the broad range of comorbid conditions experienced by neurodivergent females and the wide range of symptoms that can accompany these.
-If we are to become more effective at managing these conditions, breaking down barriers between services for physical and mental health would be a great help.
-This means working together to improve communication between service providers, as well as with service users.
+If we can help society increase insight and understanding into neurodivergence with the aid of non-judgemental language and acceptance of inter-personal differences, the mental and physical health burdens carried by many autistic women, and those with ADHD or related conditions, may diminish.
+It is essential that all clinicians are aware of the variety of comorbid conditions experienced by neurodivergent females and the wide range of symptoms that can accompany these.
+If we are to become more effective at managing these conditions, we must work together to improve communication between service providers, as well as with service users.
 Improving access to eating disorder services and gender identity clinics are important examples, as neurodivergent females are greatly over-represented among those seeking such support.
 Increasing the evidence base around treatment for people in these situations would facilitate this aim.

 Neurodivergent females also account for a high percentage of patients presenting with chronic pain syndromes to pain clinics and rheumatologists.
 A more comprehensive understanding of what pain means to those with neurodivergence is essential, as this seems to differ from the experience of many neurotypical people [Moore & Failla 2021].
 Broadening our concept of pain to include the role of the autonomic nervous system is important as dysautonomia is both common and under-recognised in neurodivergent females and accounts for a significant component of their lived experience of discomfort and dysfunction.
+It is essential for us to understand and address the barriers to physical healthcare services access for autistic adults [Mason et al 2019].

 The multiple conditions experienced by many neurodivergent females are influenced by both genetic and environmental factors.
 A better understanding of the relationship between these influences is essential, although it is important that we appreciate the reasons behind the heightened suspicion and sensitivity expressed by many autistic people over the use of gene studies in autism [Natri 2021].
 However, we suggest that the complexity of polygenic influences on the clinical expression of diseases in autistic females justifies such an approach [Warrier et al 2022].
 Further exploration of the reasons behind the physical and psychological hypersensitivity that many neurodivergent females exhibit would be invaluable to improving our insight into this phenomenon.
 This may allow the relationship between the limbic, endocrine, and immune systems in neurodivergent individuals to be more fully understood.
 Ultimately, the sense of isolation and alienation experienced by so many neurodivergent females could, and should be addressed, as this plays a significant part in their health-seeking behaviour and support needs.
-A framework for improving the healthcare experiences of autistic people has already been proposed and merits more widespread consideration by providers [Doherty et al 2023].